 Mary Inman is a partner in Constantine Cannon’s San Francisco Office.
 She specializes in representing whistleblowers in “qui tam” lawsuits brought under the Federal and various state False Claims Acts.
 She also represents whistleblowers in making claims under the Internal Revenue Service and Securities and Exchange Commission’s whistleblower programs.

 Ms. Inman is a recognized expert and frequent author and speaker on areas related to health care reimbursement and government procurement.
-She has particular expertise in addressing Medicare Advantage risk adjustment fraud and fraud in government infrastructure projects.
-She also has extensive experience representing city and state governments in prosecuting civil fraud actions.
+She has particular expertise in addressing Medicare Advantage risk adjustment fraud and is one of the lead attorneys in a prominent whistleblower case against UnitedHealth Group involving allegations the Medicare Advantage Organization submitted false claims for payment to the Medicare Program based on artificially inflated member risk scores..
+She also has extensive experience addressing fraud in government infrastructure projects, and representing city and state governments in prosecuting civil fraud actions.

 Ms. Inman joined Constantine Cannon in June 2015.
 Previously, she was a partner at Phillips & Cohen, LLP.
 Her clients have successfully helped the United States and various states and municipalities recover hundreds of millions of dollars, including cases where:

 - A California jury awarded a $223 million verdict to several Los Angeles and California agencies against an electric utility for overcharging its government customers.

 - A series of hospitals around the country paid $62.9 million to settle allegations that they had inflated cost reports submitted to Medicare for reimbursement.

 - Tyco International and other manufacturers paid over $60 million to settle claims by dozens of California municipalities that they had sold waterworks parts with 40% more lead than allowed by industry standards.